SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-24-3-remotes-from-manifest-should-be-listed-in-plugin-list-7016.md

 ticket: MTM-60808
 version: 1020.24.3
 ---
-Previously, remotes defined in the manifest were not displayed in the plugin list in the Cumulocity UI.
-This change ensures that all remotes from the manifest are now properly listed in the plugin list, providing a complete overview of available plugins.
-This improvement enhances transparency and makes it easier for users to manage and access the remotes defined in their manifest.
+Previously, application plugins were not displayed on the **Plugin** tab in the application details.
+This change ensures that all application plugins are now properly listed on the **Plugin** tab, providing a complete overview of available plugins.